fabferri/az-pattern/route-server/rs-2er-circuits/README.md

 * Two on-premises networks:
    * on-premises network 10.2.13.0/25 with a VM 10.2.13.10
    * on-premises network 10.2.20.0/25 with a VM 10.2.20.10

-* The on-premises networks 10.2.13.0/25 and 10.2.20.0/25 do not communicate each other becasue are associated with two different VRFs.
+   The on-premises networks 10.2.13.0/25 and 10.2.20.0/25 can't communicate each other becasue are associated with two different VRFs.

 * vnet1 (deployed in West US2) with address space 10.101.0.0/16 has:
    * ExpressRoute Gateway Standard (deployed in 10.101.5.0/24)